IgniteUI/indigo-design-docfx/en/components/bottom-nav.md

 ## Usage

-The Bottom Navigation always appears on top of other content and the shadow it casts is a crucial visual element.
+The Bottom Navigation always appears on top of other content, and the shadow it casts is a crucial visual element.
 Make sure that you always place its layer over those representing the screen content and under no circumstances should you remove the shadow it casts.

 | Do                                | Don't                               |
 | --------------------------------- | ----------------------------------- |